schwallergroup/CycPepPerm/README.md

 The code was built with Python 3.10 on Linux but other OS should work as well.

+## Data and Models

+All data required for reproducing the results in the paper are provided in the folder `data/`.
+Beware that due to the random nature of these models, the results might differ from the ones reported in the paper.
+The files found in `data/` are split into training and test data (randomly split 80/20) and with either the DataWarrior (dw) or the Mordred descriptors.
+The simple data processing can be found in the notebook `notebooks/01_data_preparation.ipynb`.
+The DataWarrior descriptors are computed with external software ([DataWarrior](https://openmolecules.org/datawarrior/)).
+The following files are provided:

+- `data/perm_random20_test_dw.csv` - test data with DataWarrior descriptors
+- `data/perm_random20_test_mordred.csv` - test data with Mordred descriptors
+- `data/perm_random20_test_raw.ods` - test data before processing
+- `data/perm_random80_train_dw.csv` - training data with DataWarrior descriptors
+- `data/perm_random80_train_mordred.csv` - training data with Mordred descriptors
+- `data/perm_random80_train_raw.ods` - training data before processing

+The models are provided in the folder `models/` and can be loaded with the `load_model()` method of the respective class.
+The models provided are:

+- `models/rf_random_dw.pkl` - Random Forest trained on DataWarrior descriptors
+- `models/rf_random_mordred.pkl` - Random Forest trained on Mordred descriptors
+- `models/xgb_random_dw.pkl` - XGBoost trained on DataWarrior descriptors
+- `models/xgb_random_mordred.pkl` - XGBoost trained on Mordred descriptors

 ## ✅ Citation

 <!-- Philippe Schwaller et al. "Molecular Transformer: A Model for Uncertainty-Calibrated Chemical Reaction Prediction".
 ACS Central Science 2019 5 (9), 1572-1583